Nickchapman3773/Uranium-Fever/README.md

 ## NVIDIA Graphics Card Users - Installing Special K
 > [!tip]
-> FPS limiters can make the game feel much smoother.
-The theory behind this is that running at a stable and unchanging 60 FPS is less jarring to the user than rapidly fluctuating between 50 to 100 FPS.
-This also prevents the timescale desync that can occur if the FPS surpasses your monitors refresh rate.
+> FPS limiters make the game feel smoother by preventing rapid FPS fluctuations and also prevent timescale desync bugs.
 >
-> Special K is the recommended option for NVIDIA graphics card users.
-RTSS is not able to configure flip and interop appropriately, which causes a large amount of memory related crashes.
+> Special K is the required FPS limiter for NVIDIA users.
+RTSS will result in inappropriate configuration and memory related crashes with NVIDIA GPUs.
-> AMD graphics card users **WILL NOT** be able to launch the game if following this section instead of the following RTSS section.

 - `Navigate` to the NVIDIA app settings and `turn off NVIDIA overlay`, as the overlay will cause a black screen and game crash if used alongside Special K.
 - `Download` <a href="https://sk-data.special-k.info/SpecialK.7z" onclick="window.open('https://sk-data.special-k.info/SpecialK.7z', '_self');">Special K</a>.